9.7. Checkpoint Processing in PostgreSQL

 A superuser issues the CHECKPOINT command manually.

-In versions 9.1 or earlier, as mentioned in Section 8.6, the background writer process did both checkpinting and dirty-page writing.
+In versions 9.1 or earlier, as mentioned in Section 8.6, the background writer process performed both checkpointing and dirty-page writing.

-In the following subsections, the outline of checkpointing and the pg_control file, which holds the metadata of the current checkpoint, are described.
+The following subsections describe the outline of checkpointing and the pg_control file, which holds metadata for the current checkpoint.

 9.7.1.
 Outline of the Checkpoint Processing

-The checkpoint process has two aspects: preparing for database recovery, and cleaning dirty pages in the shared buffer pool.
-In this subsection, we will focus on the former aspect and describe its internal processing.
-See Figure 9.18 for an overview.
+Checkpoint processing has two aspects: preparing for database recovery and cleaning dirty pages in the shared buffer pool.

 -

-When a checkpoint process starts, the REDO point is stored in memory.
-The REDO point is the location of the XLOG record written at the moment this checkpoint process began.
-It is the starting point for database recovery.
+Store the REDO point: When a checkpoint starts, the checkpointer stores the REDO point in memory.
+The REDO point is the LSN of the XLOG record written at the moment the checkpoint began.
+Database recovery starts from this point.

 -